MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-formflow.md

 > [!NOTE]
 > You can define a form by using either a C# class or JSON schema.
 > This article describes how to define a form using a C# class.
-> For more information about using JSON schema, see [Define a form using JSON](~/dotnet/bot-builder-dotnet-formflow-json-schema.md).
+> For more information about using JSON schema, see [Define a form using JSON schema](~/dotnet/bot-builder-dotnet-formflow-json-schema.md).

 ## Simple sandwich bot